davidhyongae2/web_scrape-1/README.md

 C) Use plotly.com to visualize the beer types from this beer distribution center <br>
 loaded as https://plotly.com. <br>

-D) Finally look through these websites and determine if any of these locations that operates during these holidays. <br>
+D) Finally look through their operations on these holidays. <br>
 		Independence Day (4th of July) <br>
 		Memorial Day <br>
 		Labor Day  <br>